johnroutledge/milestone-project-1/README.md

 (wireframes)

 **Surface**
-The fonts were chosen to tie in with a young family feel, while at the same time maintaining a modern tone.
+The 'Schoolbell' font was chosen to tie in with a young family feel, while the 'open sans' font was chosen to convey a modern and informative tone.
 The images chosen for the parallax scrolling (which also match the pages they navigate to) wanted to maintain the family feel and also to help the user picture themselves living in the UK.
+The colour scheme was chosen as it fits in with the eponymous boys and is also considered a reliable and trustworthy colour which we want to reflect in the quality of the website's content.

 ## Technologies Employed
 * HTML